willgarcia/rotc/03-k8s-deploy/03-03-helm/README.md

 ---
 ```

-If we were to install or update its Kubernetes resources, we could just run (don't run it):
+If we were to install or update its Kubernetes resources, we could just run the following (don't run it):

 ```console
 kubectl apply -f dockercoins-v1.yaml
 ```

-When working with multiple applications, maintaining YAML templates:

-* for each resource (Service, Deployment, ServiceAccount, Volumes, ConfigMaps, etc)
+When working with multiple applications, maintaining these YAML templates for each resource (Service, Deployment, ServiceAccount, Volumes, ConfigMaps etc.)
-* and for each custom configuration (secrets, environment variables, health checks, images' versions, etc)

 tends to become a tedious task :(

-What are some of the common needs around configuration?

-A different configuration:

-* per environment: dev, staging, prod.
-  * Example with the Deployment resource type: *Dev environment might used a different Docker registry than the Prod environment, so the image names will be different.*
-* per user context: locally or in the Cloud.
-  * Example with the Service resource type: *a Cloud load balancer will not be used locally to run pods and services*
-* ad-hoc configuration:
-  * *test the application with new environment variables*
-  * *update the application health checks*
-  * *test the addition of persistent volumes*

-The approach of forking/versioning templates per context of use/per environment is an option but generally leads to an explosion of the number of templates which does not scale well in the context of automated builds / installations integrated into a CI system.
+The approach of forking/versioning templates per context/per environment is an option but generally leads to an explosion of the number of templates which does not scale well and quickly becomes difficult to manage.

-HELM charts solve some of these challenges by providing an abstraction layer on top of Kubernetes YAML definitions.
-Kubernetes YAML definitions can be templatised and assimilated to configurable manifests that can be bundled as a package.
+Helm charts solve some of these challenges by providing an abstraction layer on top of Kubernetes YAML definitions.
+Kubernetes YAML definitions can be templatised and then bundled up as a package.

 So, what are the benefits of using a package manager?

+* templates can be built, shared and re-used to simplify getting up and running with Kubernetes and manage configuration across different environments
 * in an enterprise context, packages can be published or come from trusted public or private repositories
 * packages can be upgraded or downgraded from one version to another
 * packages can have dependencies on other packages.
 After dependency resolution, all the dependent packages can be installed automatically.

-## What is in a HELM chart
+## What is in a Helm chart?

-We are not going to create the `DockerCoins` chart from scratch but for learning purposes, create a new chart to see what the default skeleton of a chart looks like:
+We are not going to create the `DockerCoins` chart from scratch.
+However, for learning purposes, create a new chart to see what the default skeleton of a chart looks like:

 ```console
 helm create dockercoins